IslandViewPTA/islandview-pta-site/content/_index.md

 Join the fun with the new [Digital Read Aloud Library](/digital-read-aloud)!
 Where Island View Elementary students and adults can contribute read aloud videos to a playlist that others can enjoy.

-## SAVE THE DATE:  The next PTA meeting will be at 6pm on Monday, April 19th via zoom.
+## SAVE THE DATE:  The next PTA meeting will be at 6pm on Tuesday, May 25th via zoom.

 We hope you will [**JOIN THE PTA**](https://www.islandviewpta.org/membership) and please consider [**DONATING**](https://www.islandviewpta.org/donate) if you can!